 What if I don’t have a boat?

 Although the National Park Service (NPS) does not currently offer watercraft rentals and/or guided tours of the trail, these services are available at many trail locations through concessions at state parks or private enterprises.
-Our staff are in the process of developing a water-based experience at Historic Jamestowne.

 Where can I get a map and guide to the trail?